foobnix/LibreraReader/docs/wiki/faq/how-to-configure-the-widget/index.md

 layout: main
 ---

-# How to configure the widget
+# Using _Librera_'s Widget

-> For faster access to the books In your library you can start them to read from the desktop of your launcher, you need to add the widget Librera.
+> The widget will help you launch **Librera** right from the desktop of your device.
+And with the book of your choosing.

+To start using **Librera**'s widget, you should place it on the desktop via the _Widgets_ tab in your launcher.

 ||||
 |-|-|-|
 |![](6.jpg)|![](9.jpg)|![](10.jpg)|

-To add and customize the widget:

-* Go to your launcher's desktop widget settings and add the Librera widget to your desktop
-* Once you've added the widget log in to Librera
-* Swipe from left to right to pull the menu
+## Customizing the Widget

-* Scroll down the menu to the Widget settings item.
+* Open the slide-out **Preferences** tab and swipe down to the _Widget_ panel

 ||||
 |-|-|-|
 |![](20.jpg)|![](21.jpg)|![](22.jpg)|

-In the widget settings You can customize the look of Your widget has Librera:

-* Information displayed in the widget - Recent books or Favorites
-* Its view is a List or Grid
+* You can tell the widget what to display by choosing between your _Favorites_ and _Recent_ documents
-* The number of books displayed in the widget.
+* Select the layout for the books in **Librera**'s widget

-**You can configure the widget optimally for yourself.**
+* You can choose the size of **Librera**'s widget by increasing or decreasing the number of books on your widget's bookshelf

 ||||
 |-|-|-|
 |![](2.jpg)|![](3.jpg)|![](4.jpg)|